Asbjoedt/CLISC/README.md

   - Office Open XML file formats of Transitional and Strict conformance can be counted

 ### Convert
-Convert any spreadsheet to .xlsx (Excel, Office Open XML Transitional conformance)
+* Convert any spreadsheet[^1] to .xlsx (Office Open XML Transitional conformance)

-* The following file formats are supported
-  - Office Open XML with extensions .xlsb, .xlsm, .xltm, .xltx and .xlsx with Strict conformance*
+  - Office Open XML with extensions .xlsb, .xlsm, .xltm, .xltx and .xlsx with Strict conformance[^2]
-  - Legacy Microsoft Excel with extensions .xls and .xlt* (feature not working)
+  - Legacy Microsoft Excel with extensions .xls and .xlt
   - OpenDocument with extensions .fods, .ods and .ots

-<sub>*.xla and .xlam file extensions are Microsoft Excel Add-in files and cannot contain worksheet cell information.
-Therefore, they are excluded from conversion but will be copied to the new archive directory, if arhciving is selected</sub>

-<sub>*.xlsx with Transitional conformance will only be converted if archiving is selected</sub>

 ### Compare
-Compare original and converted spreadsheets to log differences* in
+Compare original and converted spreadsheets to log differences[^3] in

 * Workbook cell values
 * File size

-<sub>*The program can currently not compare cell formatting, embedded objects, charts and other advanced spreadsheet features.</sub>

-### Advanced archival requirements (use argument Archive=Yes)
+### Advanced archival requirements
 The program supports the conversion of spreadsheets to meet a data quality level, that will enable you to open your spreadsheets many years from now.
 Enabling advanced archival requirements will

 * Package spreadsheets and metadata in a new archive directory